therealparmesh/object-to-formdata/README.md

   allowEmptyArrays: false,

   /**
-   * don't include array notation in FormData keys for any Attributes excepted Files in arrays
+   * don't include array notation in FormData keys for any attributes except Files in arrays
    * defaults to false
    */
   noAttributesWithArrayNotation: false,